-- There are many different laws, including speed limit restrictions, having to do with trailering.
-Make sure the rig will be legal, not only where you live but also where you will be driving.
-A good source for this information can be state or provincial police. - Do not tow a trailer at all during the first 1,000 miles (1600 km) the new vehicle is driven.
-The engine, transmission or other parts could be damaged.
-The repairs would not be covered by the vehicle's warranty. - Then, during the first 500 miles (800 km) that a trailer is towed, do not drive over 50 mph (80 km/h) and do not make starts at full throttle.
-This helps the engine and other parts of the vehicle wear in at the heavier loads. - Obey speed limit restrictions when towing a trailer.
-Do not drive faster than the maximum posted speed for trailers, or no more than 55 mph (90 km/h), to save wear on the vehicle's parts. - Do not tow a trailer when the outside temperature is above 100°F (38°C).
+- There are many laws, including speed limit restrictions that apply to trailering.
+Check for legal requirements with state or provincial police. - Do not tow a trailer at all during the first 1 600 km (1,000 miles) the new vehicle is driven.
+The engine, axle or other parts could be damaged. - During the first 800 km (500 miles) that a trailer is towed, do not drive over 80 km/h (50 mph) and do not make starts at full throttle.
+This reduces wear on the vehicle. - The vehicle can tow in D (Drive).
+Use a lower gear if the transmission shifts too often.

+Obey speed limit restrictions.
+Do not drive faster than the maximum posted speed for trailers, or no more than 90 km/h (55 mph), to reduce wear on the vehicle.